Who Was Ron Woodroof?

 After six years of fighting AIDS with his own treatments, Ron Woodroof died of the disease on September 12, 1992, in Texas.
 His fight brought added awareness to the disease, and the awareness in turn helped countless victims find Woodroof and attain a level of help otherwise unavailable.

-Woodroof and his story are gaining renewed attention in 2013, as a movie version of his life, Dallas Buyers Club, finally came to fruition after years in limbo.
+Woodroof and his story gained renewed attention in 2013, as a movie version of his life, Dallas Buyers Club, finally came to fruition after years in limbo.
 The film stars Matthew McConaughey as Woodroof.
 McConaughey lost 47 pounds for the role and took home Best Actor honors at both the 2014 Academy Awards and Golden Globes.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!